Nexxumm/Bus-tracking/README.md

 # Bus-tracking
-A simple bus tracking system written in Django
+A simple bus tracking system written using Django